riking/joycon/README.md

 sudo ./jcdriver # Run the driver
 ```

+If an old Go version is installed and it complains about `GOPATH not set`, run:

+    export GOPATH=$HOME/go

+and try again.

 ## Basic Instructions

 After starting the program as root, connect the Joy-Cons over Bluetooth.
 Once the program has picked them